MotionMaker/prisim-copy-paste-highlighter-tool/README.md

 # PrismJS Code Syntax Highlighting Authoring Tool
 Simple web page using Prisim color syntax highlighter to generate formatted code for authoring.

-Useful for pasting color syntax highlighted code into Apple software like Keynote and Pages.
+Useful for pasting color syntax highlighted code into Apple software like Keynote and Pages so it can be copied by others who have a edoc or pdf version, in other words instead of screen shot images pasted in.

 Sample themes in repo are PrismJS 1.15.0 and include all languages.